ianis89/Nutirion-Tracker-Web-app/README.md

-# Nutrition-Tracker-Web-app with python Django
+# Nutrition-Tracker-Web-app with Python -Django

 Create a virtual environment